Arrow icon

 Ear infection in dogs

-We should also know that this treatment can be carried out naturally, using resources that are effective in restoring our pet's health and that are also safe and less aggressive than pharmacological treatment.
+This treatment can be carried out naturally, using resources that are effective in restoring our pet's health and that are also safe and less aggressive than pharmacological treatment.

-What is an ear infection in dogs?
+What is an Ear Infection in Dogs?

-Causes and symptoms of ear infections in dogs
+Causes and Symptoms of Ear Infections in Dogs

-If our dog suffers from an ear infection, it will generally be caused by a bacteria, fungus or yeast.
+If our dog suffers from an ear infection, it will generally be caused by bacteria, fungus, or yeast.
 Depending on the level of ear infection your dog is experiencing, the symptoms can vary greatly.
 Your dog's symptoms can range from no visible symptoms to severe cases where facial paralysis is seen.
 Here are several symptoms that may indicate an ear infection in dogs:

 • Frequently shaking its head.